emacsmirror/undo-fu/readme.rst

 Motivation
 ==========

-The default emacs undo has two limitations this package aims to resolve,
+The default Emacs undo has two limitations this package aims to resolve,

 - Two actions are required to initiate redo.
 - It's easy to accidentally redo past the point where undo started